 There’s a daunting amount of stuff to learn on guitar and it can sometimes be difficult to know where to start, or what will be most beneficial to your playing and progress.
 My recommendation is to learn to play blues.
 As well as never going out of fashion, it contains a lot of the critical elements of good guitar playing that will serve you well for as long as you play.
-So here are 9 reasons why you should learn the art of blues guitar.
+So, here are 9 reasons why you should learn the art of blues guitar.

 I think blues one of the best styles for learning phrasing as it forces you to come up with licks and resolve them; tension and release being key.
 Mindlessly blowing up and down a scale will never cut it in a blues.
-To practice this you can use scale fragments as oppose to the whole blues scale as explained in this lesson.

 Blues will force you to work on your vibrato but not the shrill rock vibrato; this will sound out of place.
 What you’re aiming for here is a more subtle vibrato like that of Clapton, Hendrix, Robben Ford, and SRV among others.
 Be sure to develop your vibrato technique by using all your fingers (yes, even your pinky) and try to keep your vibrato in time with the tune i.e. a slow blues will require a slow vibrato while a more up-tempo tune will require a slightly faster one, but lay off the squealing for now.